mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Generate a signing document.md

 <strong>size<strong> `string`

-The size in bytes of the document object.The size of the document's content in bytes.
+The size of the file's content in bytes.

 <strong>type<strong> `string`